DharshiBalasubramaniyam/MERN-Stack-CRUD/README.md

     BASE64_OF_MODIFIED_window.__RUNTIME_CONFIG__
 ```

-  - The ports and service urls are already provided in the [./kubernetes/config-map.yaml](./kubernetes/config-map.yaml).
+  - The ports and service urls are already configured in the [./kubernetes/config-map.yaml](./kubernetes/config-map.yaml).

 **3. Setting up docker images**

   - There are 2 Github Actions workflows configured in this project for building and pushing docker images to dockerhub.
-    - [auto-docker-build-push](./.github/workflows/auto-docker-build-push.yaml) - This workflow automatically triggers when there is a push to the main branch.It detects which parts (client and microservices) of the project have changed, and only builds and pushes the respective Docker images for the affected services.
+    - [auto-docker-build-push](./.github/workflows/auto-docker-build-push.yaml) - This workflow automatically triggers when there is a push to the main branch.
+It detects which parts (client and microservices) of the project have changed, and only builds and pushes the respective Docker images for the affected services.
     - [manual-docker-build-push](./.github/workflows/manual-docker-build-push.yaml) - This workflow allows you to manually trigger a build and push for all Docker images (client and all server services), regardless of changes.
 You can start this workflow whenever needed from the GitHub Actions UI.
-  - You can trigger second workflow from GitHub Actions UI to build and push the docker images of all components for first time.
-And after onwards for each push first workflow detect changed components and, build and push those.
+  - You can trigger second workflow from GitHub Actions UI to build and push the docker images of all components for the first time.
   - Before triggering workflows, set `DOCKERHUB_USERNAME` and `DOCKERHUB_TOKEN` in your github repository secrets.
   - After pushing images, replace placeholder `<YOUR_DOCKER_USERNAME>` in [api-gateway.yaml](./kubernetes/api-gateway.yaml), [auth-service.yaml](./kubernetes/auth-service.yaml), [todo-service.yaml](./kubernetes/todo-service.yaml), [user-service.yaml](./kubernetes/user-service.yaml), [client.yaml](./kubernetes/client.yaml), with your username, to which you pushed docker images.